solana-mobile/mobile-wallet-adapter/js/packages/wallet-adapter-mobile/README.md

 ### Cluster

 Each authorization a dApp makes with a wallet is tied to a particular Solana cluster.
 If a dApp wants to change the cluster on which to transact, it must seek an authorization for that cluster.

+### Wallet-not-found handler

+When you call `connect()` but no wallet responds within a reasonable amount of time, it is presumed that no compatible wallet is installed.
+You must supply an `onWalletNotFound` function to handle this case.

+Alternatively, you can use the included `createDefaultWalletNotFoundHandler()` method to create a function that opens the Solana Mobile ecosystem wallets webpage.